confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Passing Compatibility Checks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To maintain backward compatibility, a new schema must assume default values for the new field if it is not provided.
+To maintain :ref:`backward<avro-backward_compatibility>` compatibility, a new schema must assume default values for the new field if it is not provided.
 Consider an updated :devx-examples:`Payment2b schema|clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2b.avsc` that has a default value for ``region``:

 .. sourcecode:: json